oceanprotocol/price-fetch-server/README.md

 ### GET Historical Price

 This request gets the historical price of the token.
 The tokenId must be included in the request, a list of valid tokenIds are [here](./tokenIdList.json).
 An up to date list can be requested from CoinGecko `GET https://api.coingecko.com/api/v3/coins/list`.
-The request must also include the date in dd-mm-yyyy format (eg. 30-12-2017)
+The request must also include the timestamp in unix timestamp format (eg. 1550245790).

 ```
-/ipfs/QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D/:tokenId/:date
+/ipfs/QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D/:tokenId/:timestamp
 ```

 Example Request: